-- Ongoing review and strengthening the College's Pastoral Care Policies; - Ongoing review of our transition process from Grade 6 to Year 7 and Year 9 to Year 10; - Reviewing Learning Advisor Group time; - Reviewing on an on-going basis the OH & S protocols of the College; - Continually improving the structure and role of Careers and increasing personnel; - Surveying parents regarding the frequency of reports to optimise effectiveness and manage teacher work load; - Continually improving the visibility of staff members on Yard Duty; - Highlighting the need for gender based equal opportunity in all activities; - Improving and extending support structures for beginning teachers and staff new to the College; - College mentor role was implemented with the special focus on assisting teachers new to the College.
+- Ongoing review and strengthening the College's Pastoral Care Policies; - Ongoing review of our transition process from Grade 6 to Year 7 and Year 9 to Year 10; - Reviewing Learning Advisor Group time; - Reviewing on an on-going basis the OH & S protocols of the College; - Continually improving the structure and role of Careers and increasing personnel; - Increasing the resourcing of the counselling at Kildare Campus; - Surveying parents regarding the frequency and adequacy of reports to optimise effectiveness and manage teacher work load; - Continually improving the visibility of staff members on Yard Duty; - Highlighting the need for gender based equal opportunity in all activities; - Improving and extending support structures for beginning teachers and staff new to the College.

-At Lavalla Catholic College students have available to them a vast range of extracurricular offerings:
+At Lavalla Catholic College students have available to them a vast range of extra-curricular offerings:

-- College Masses;

-- Champagnat Day;

-- Commissioning Mass;

-- Liturgies (Class and Year Level);

-- Camps Program (Year 7 Camp, Year 8 Camp and Year 12 Retreat; - Subject-based Camps- Music; - Italian Trip for students in Years 9 to 11; - Fiji Immersion for students in Years 10 and 11; - Fundraising (Shave for a Cure, Give a damn Give a Can, Caritas Australia, St. Vincent de Paul Society); - Year 11 Presentation Balls; - Year 12 Valedictory Dinner; - REMAR A Marist Catholic youth movement which focuses upon individual spiritual development and commitment to the creation of a more just world; - Support to enter various competitions including "The Spirit of Anzac", Dante Aligerhi, Book in a day etc; - Prayer and Breakfast each Thursday on the Kildare campus; - CSYMA A Catholic youth movement with a focus upon academic and spiritual development and the role of ministry in the lives of young Catholics.
+- College Masses; - Champagnat Day; - Commissioning Mass; - Chess Competitions; - Liturgies (Class and Year Level); - Camps Program (Year 7 Camp, Year 8 Camp, Year 9 Camp and Year 12 Retreat; - Subject-based Camps- Music, Outdoor Education; - Italian Trip for students in Years 9 to 11 every two years; - Ski Camp; - Hosting students from our sister school in Padova, Italy; - Fiji Immersion for students in Years 10 and 11; - Fundraising (Shave for a Cure, Give a damn Give a Can, Caritas Australia, St. Vincent de Paul Society); - Year 11 Presentation Balls: - Year 12 Valedictory Dinner: - REMAR A Marist Catholic youth movement which focuses upon individual spiritual development and commitment to the creation of a more just world; - Support to enter various competitions including "The Spirit of Anzac", Dante Aligerhi, Book in a day etc; - Participation in the Shared Stories Anthology project; - Prayer and Breakfast each Thursday on the Kildare campus; - CSYMA A Catholic youth movement with a focus upon academic and spiritual development and the role of ministry in the lives of young Catholics.